-Approximately \$167.7 million under the Credit Facility and the Canmarc Credit Facility will be repaid with the proceeds of the offering of the Units.
-After giving effect to this offering and the use of proceeds therefrom, the indebtedness of the REIT (including Canmarc), on a consolidated pro forma basis, to such financial institutions will amount to approximately \$588.0 million in the aggregate; namely approximately \$131.5 million of hypothecary loans owed to the financial institution of which Desjardins Securities Inc. is the subsidiary, approximately \$26.3 million of hypothecary loans owed to the financial institution of which CIBC World Markets Inc. is a subsidiary, approximately \$162.7 million of hypothecary loans owed to the financial institution of which Scotia Capital Inc. is the subsidiary, approximately \$5.3 million of hypothecary loans owed to the financial institution of which RBC Dominion Securities Inc. is the subsidiary, approximately \$89.8 million of hypothecary loans owed to the financial institution of which TD Securities Inc. is the subsidiary and approximately \$172.4 million outstanding under the Credit Facility, in respect of which the lenders to the REIT are the financial institutions of which NBF (as to approximately \$39.0 million), BMO (as to approximately \$31.4 million), Desjardins Securities Inc. (as to approximately \$25.1 million), CIBC World Markets Inc. (as to approximately \$15.7 million), Scotia Capital Inc. (as to approximately \$15.7 million), RBC Dominion Securities Inc. (as to approximately \$9.4 million) and TD Securities Inc. (as to approximately \$36.1 million) are subsidiaries.
-Neither the REIT nor Canmarc is in breach with the terms of the agreements governing such indebtedness, in any material respects and therefore no breach has been waived.
-Each of Desigrdins Securities Inc., CIBC World Markets Inc., Scotia Capital Inc., RBC Dominion Securities Inc. and TD Securities Inc. is also a subsidiary of financial institutions in favour of which the REIT and/or Canmarc has granted security interests on certain of its properties in connection with the abovementioned hypothecary loans.
-Additional information regarding such security interests is provided in the AIF or Canmarc's annual information form for the year ended December 31, 2010 dated March 31, 2011 which is available electronically at www.sedar.com.
-Moreover, affiliates of NBF, BMO, Desjardins Securities Inc., CIBC World Markets Inc., Scotia Capital Inc., RBC Dominion Securities Inc. and TD Securities Inc. have provided the REIT with a commitment to fund the entire cash consideration payable for the Canmarc Units under the Canmarc Offer and back-stop post-closing refinancing and liquidity requirements.
+Approximately \$143.7 million under the Credit Facility will be repaid with the proceeds of this offering.
+After giving effect to this offering and the use of proceeds therefrom, the indebtedness of the REIT, on a consolidated pro forma basis, to the above-mentioned financial institutions will amount to approximately \$544.7 million in the aggregate; namely approximately \$131.0 million of hypothecary loans owed to the financial institution of which Desjardins Securities Inc. is a subsidiary, approximately \$25.8 million of hypothecary loans owed to the financial institution of which CIBC World Markets Inc. is a subsidiary, approximately \$92.2 million of hypothecary loans owed to the financial institution of which Scotia Capital Inc. is a subsidiary, approximately \$4.5 million of hypothecary loans owed to the financial institution of which RBC Dominion Securities Inc. is a subsidiary, approximately \$19.7 million of hypothecary loans owed to the financial institution of which TD Securities Inc. is a subsidiary, and approximately \$271.5 million outstanding under the Credit Facility and the Canmarc Acquisition Bridge Facility, in respect of which the lenders to the REIT are the financial institutions of which NBF (as to approximately \$32.9 million), BMO (as to approximately \$44.1 million), Desigrdins Securities Inc. (as to approximately \$35.3 million), CIBC World Markets Inc. (as to approximately \$22.1 million), Scotia Capital Inc. (as to approximately \$64.1 million), RBC Dominion Securities Inc. (as to approximately \$13.3 million) and TD Securities Inc. (as to approximately \$59.7 million) are subsidiaries, as the case may be.
+The REIT is not in breach of the terms of the agreements governing such indebtedness, in any material respect, and therefore no breach has been waived.
+Additional information regarding such security interests is provided in the 2011 AIF which is available electronically at www.sedar.com.
 The decision of each Underwriter which is a subsidiary of an aforesaid financial institution to underwrite this offering was made independently of such financial institutions and was not required by such financial institutions.
 In addition, the Underwriters having no "connected issuer" relationship with the REIT, being Canaccord Genuity Corp., Dundee Securities Ltd. and Macquarie Capital Markets Canada Ltd., took part in the due diligence process and the decision to proceed with this offering.
 None of the Underwriters will receive any benefit from this offering, other than its respective portion of the fee payable by the REIT.
 See "Use of Proceeds".